NORAD and USNORTHCOM Annual Picnic 2022

-Members of North American Aerospace Defense Command and U.S. Northern Command participate in a cornhole game in front of the commands' headquarters building during the annual picnic on June 30, 2022.
+The daughter of a member assigned to North American Aerospace Defense Command and U.S. Northern Command shows off for her grandmother in the bounce house located in front of the commands' headquarters on Peterson Space Force Base, during the annual picnic June 30, 2022.
+Several hundred military and civilian members and their families gathered at the annual event to eat, play games, and relax.
 (Department of Defense photo by Thomas Paul)

 |Date Taken: